Iazzetta/hexagonal-fastapi-sentry-sqlalchemy/README.md

 # hexagonal-fastapi-sentry-sqlalchemy

-Hexagonal Architecture in Python with Sentry, FastAPI and SQLAlchemy
+Hexagonal Architecture in Python with Sentry, FastAPI and SQLAlchemy on Kubernetes

 ### Kind
 #### create kind cluster